sergeykuzmich/sanitize-cyrillic/README.md

 ## Changelog ##

 ### 1.1.1 ###

+**WARNING**
+> The plugin may contain unstable behavior due unicode characters.
+Since most of hosting providers already supports full unicode at the servers, plugin won't be updated in future.

+* Update filename escaping expression
-* Verify compatibility with WordPress 4.9.8
+* Verify compatibility with WordPress 5.0.3